Ponniyin Selvan: Plot summary

-Book 1: Pudhu Vellam (The New Floods)
+Book 1: Pudhu Vellam (The Fresh Floods)

 The story is set during the reign of Sundara Chola (Parantaka Chola II), now old and bedridden in Thanjavur Fort unaware of the looming internal conspiracies threatening the stability and future of his vast empire.
 It begins with Vallavaraiyan Vandiyathevan, a brave warrior from the Vaanar clan, sent by Prince Aditya Karikalan to deliver crucial messages to the emperor and Princess Kundavai.
-As he travels through Chola Nadu, he makes acquaintance with Azhwarkadiyan Nambi, a Vaishnavite spy working for Aniruddha Brahmarayar (Sundara Chola’s chief minister).
+As he travels through Chola Nadu, he makes acquaintance with Azhwarkadiyan Nambi, a Vaishnavite spy working for Aniruddha Brahmarayar (Sundara Chola's chief minister).
 Nambi reveals that there is a conspiracy to overthrow the present Chola rule.
 Vandiyathevan arrives at Kadambur Palace, where the Pazhuvettaraiyar brothers and several nobles have assembled secretly.
-Periya Pazhuvettaraiyar, the powerful chancellor of the empire, and his younger brother Chinna Pazhuvettaraiyar, backs up Madhurantaka Chola’s claim to the throne instead of Aditya Karikalan or Arulmozhivarman (Ponniyin Selvan) after Sundar Chola.
+Periya Pazhuvettaraiyar, the powerful chancellor of the empire, and his younger brother Chinna Pazhuvettaraiyar, backs up Madhurantaka Chola's claim to the throne instead of Aditya Karikalan or Arunmozhivarman (Ponniyin Selvan) after Sundar Chola.
 Vandiyathevan overhears the secret meeting and realises the danger to the Chola princes.
 He also catches a glimpse of Azhwarkadiyan Nambi eavesdropping the same meeting.

 In Thanjavur, Nandini, the young and beautiful wife of Periya Pazhuvettaraiyar, is revealed to be a key conspirator: her hatred toward the Chola royal family is hinted at.
 It is also learnt that she secretly works for the Pandya rebels, who want revenge for the killing of Veerapandiyan, the last Pandya king, by the hand of Aditya Karikalan.
 Vandiyathevan meets Nandini, who tries to use him for her own plans, but he cleverly evades her.

 Vandiyathevan continues his travel to Thanjavur fort and manages to deliver the message from Aditya Karikalan to Sundara Chola in Thanjavur Fort and also apprises him of the recent developments in Kadambur palace.
 Periya Pazhuvettaraiyar starts suspecting Vandiyathevan and orders his men to watch him.
 Realizing the danger, Vandiyathevan escapes from Thanjavur.
 He also meets Sendhan Amudhan, a humble flower-seller and poet who helps him avoid getting caught.
 Vandiyathevan travels to Pazhayarai to meet Kundavai.

-Meanwhile, Arulmozhivarman (Ponniyin Selvan) is in Sri Lanka, fighting battles and expanding the Chola Empire.
+Meanwhile, Arunmozhivarman (Ponniyin Selvan) is in Sri Lanka, fighting battles and expanding the Chola Empire.